 Keep cool by enjoying the fresh countryside air.
 Cities have a tendency to keep the hotness in and increase the humidity levels.
 The streets, buildings and sidewalks absorb the heat and then they radiate it right back at ya’.
 Our suggestion: Plan an event or tour that gets you out of the city.
 Not only will it expose you to milder temps but it will give you an opportunity to admire the landscapes.

 Who can resist cool breezes as you coast on your bike through the vineyards in Chianti?

 Looking sexy, fashionable or stylish doesn’t count when you are trekking, biking or any kind of sport IF it doesn’t help keep you cool and comfortable.
 Pack “moisture wicking” shirts and shorts, this material pulls moisture from the body to the exterior of the shirt where it can easily evaporate.
 Besides being lightweight and thus not adding to your luggage weight limit, these types of clothes will keep you fresh while pedaling in Chianti or jogging up to Piazzale Michelangelo.

 Make use of light or fluorescent colors, not only are they “in” but they don’t absorb the heat like black or dark colors.
 And.
 Bright colors are a good safety feature.

 5 – Protect your Eyes

 Sunglasses are not just for Top Gun pilots.
 Long term exposure to UV rays can damage your eye’s surface and its internal structure.
-And all that sun will wears you out faster.
+And all that sun will wear you out faster.
 And squinting your eyes causes wrinkles 😉

-If you are going to purchase a pair for the vacation, then look for UV protection, and photochromic lenses.
+If you are going to purchase a pair for the vacation, then look for UV protection and photochromic lenses.
 You should also consider lightweight frames, particularly a half rim design which cuts the weight and lets air flow on your face.

 Fashion or designer frames might be great for making a statement at happy hour but when outside in the sun, you want protection too.